Paul Goldschmidt Player Props: Cardinals vs. Angels

 Angels Pitching Rankings

-- The Angels have a 3.91 team ERA that ranks 11th among all MLB pitching staffs.
+- The Angels have the 11th-ranked team ERA among all league pitching staffs (3.82).

-- Angels pitchers combine to surrender the ninth-fewest home runs in baseball (28 total, one per game).
+- The Angels give up the seventh-fewest home runs in baseball (28 total, 0.9 per game).

-- The Angels will send Sandoval (2-1) to the mound for his sixth start of the season.
-He is 2-1 with a 3.16 ERA and 20 strikeouts through 25 2/3 innings pitched.
+- Ohtani makes the start for the Angels, his fifth of the season.
+He is 4-0 with a 1.85 ERA and 46 strikeouts in 34 2/3 innings pitched.

-- The left-hander's most recent time out was on Thursday against the Oakland Athletics, when he went seven innings, surrendering two earned runs while giving up six hits.
+- The righty last appeared in relief on Thursday, when he tossed six innings against the Oakland Athletics, allowing five earned runs while giving up three hits.

-- In five games this season, the 26-year-old has an ERA of 3.16, with 7 strikeouts per nine innings.
-Opponents are hitting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.